wp-api-libraries/wp-calendly-api/README.md

 # wp-calendly-api
-A WordPress php library for interacting with the calendly API.
+A WordPress php library for interacting with the [Calendly API](http://developer.calendly.com).